 - keeping teeth clean (next to obesity, periodontal disease is the one most commonly seen in the vet’s office; brushing daily is a good preventative)

 - seeing the vet for regular check-ups

-- being observant about symptoms that might indicate a health problem (e.g., loss of appetite, new lumps and bumps anywhere on the body, lack of energy) and getting prompt and appropriate veterinary attention
+- being observant about symptoms that might indicate a health problem (e.g., increased drinking and urinating, “accidents” in the house, loss of appetite, new lumps and bumps anywhere on the body, lack of energy) and getting prompt and appropriate veterinary attention